vihugoos/feedback-widget-web/README.md

 <!---- GETTING STARTED ---->
 ## Getting Started

 To get started, you need to have <strong>Node.js 16+</strong> installed on your machine, for more information visit <a href="https://nodejs.org/en/download/"> Node.js Downloads</a>.
-You will also need to have <strong>Expo</strong> installed on your mobile phone, for more information visit <a href="https://play.google.com/store/apps/details?id=host.exp.exponent">Expo to Google Play</a> or <a href="https://apps.apple.com/app/expo-go/id982107779">Expo to App Store</a>.

 ### Prerequisites